 Once identified, these systemic issues can be faced, dealt with, and potentially changed to foster more just systems and healthier, safer communities.

 By transforming the lives of two million prisoners so they desist from criminal lifestyles, PFI theorizes that a tipping point will occur that will lead to significantly reduced global crime levels.Learn More

-A program is restorative to the degree stakeholders come together in a dialogue (“encounter”) that meets stakeholder needs (“repair”).
-Values that are prized and intentionally cultivated in restorative justice processes are respect, inclusion, empowerment, safety, and accountability.
-Restorative justice is inherently solution-oriented, enacting steps toward healing and reintegration in proactive ways.
+PFI sees programs as restorative to the degree stakeholders come together in a dialogue (‘encounter’) that meets stakeholder needs (‘repair’).
+Values that are prized and intentionally cultivated in our restorative justice processes and programmatic best practices are respect, inclusion, empowerment, safety and accountability.
+Restorative justice is inherently solution-oriented, enacting steps toward healing and reintegration in proactive ways